 Students enrol in a subject and are assigned their VSV teacher.
-They complete readings and submit weekly tasks through an online portal and receive ongoing feedback and support from the teacher.
-Students are encouraged to schedule regular phone conversations with the teacher and can call or email at any time with questions.
+They complete readings and submit weekly tasks through an online portal and receive ongoing feedback and support from the VSV teacher.
+Students are encouraged to schedule regular phone conversations with the teacher and can call or email at any time during their timetabled block with questions.

 At school, the student will be timetabled to 'attend' their VSV class just as they are any other subject.
-During their VSV block, they will work on their weekly tasks in the supervised private study room.
+During their VSV block, they will work on their weekly tasks in supervised rooms.
 SACs and graded assessment tasks are also completed at MCC under supervised conditions; these are collected by the onsite VSV supervisor and emailed to VSV for marking.